yujiri8/yujiri.xyz/software/go.md

 ## Modes of use

-Go compiles to native code with static linking by default, which [I like](https://yujiri.xyz/software/go).
+Go compiles to native code with dependencies statically linked by default, which [I like](https://yujiri.xyz/software/go).
 It also supports dynamic linking and compiling to shared libraries that can be used by other languages.
-So as far as modes of use I'd definitely prefer to use Go over a dynamic language.
-As great as REPLs are, I'd rather miss one than have all programs always tied to the interpreter and all the dependencies *and* lose performance.
+So as far as modes of use Go, I'm a big fan.
+As great as REPLs are, I'd rather miss one than have all the downsides of an interpreted language.

 ## Error handling